Part-Exchange: Car Finance Jargon Busters

-The car dealer enters the information into a database which helps them in placing a value of your car based on its current market value.
-One of the ways that you can get the best price when part-exchanging your car, be sure to take all the documents relating to your car, especially the ones on its service and maintenance and MOTs.
+The car dealer enters the information into a database, which helps them place a value on your car based on its current market value.
+One of the ways that you can get the best price when part-exchanging your car is to take all the documents relating to your vehicle, especially the ones on its service history, maintenance, log book etc.

-Before taking your old car to the dealership, it can also help if the car is cleaned thoroughly first, both inside and out.
-You’d want the car to look in its best shape.
-A dirty car will make a poor first impression and you can almost be sure that the valuation on it won’t be as high as a car that looks like it's well taken care of.
+Before taking your old car to the dealership, it can help to have it cleaned thoroughly inside and out.
+You want the car to look its best.
+If it is dirty, it will make a poor first impression, and you can almost guarantee that its valuation won't be as high as a car that looks like it's well taken care of.

 What Happens to Your Old Car?

-So, when you’ve driven your new car home, you might think “What happens to a part-exchanged car?”
-The fate of your old car depends on a number of factors, including where you part-exchanged it, its condition, and age.
+As you are driving your new car home, you might be wondering what happens to your old, beloved, now part-exchanged car.
+The fate of your old car depends on various factors, including where you part-exchanged it, the condition of the vehicle, and its age.

-The dealer might sell it if they think there’s a demand for that specific model.
-For cars that have higher mileage, older or are in poor condition, they are auctioned off.
-It’s easier and more cost effective for car dealers to dispose of old cars through auctions than letting them sit on their forecourt, waiting for a buyer.
+The dealer might sell it if they think there's a demand for that specific model.
+Cars with higher mileage, or that are older and in poor condition, are typically auctioned off.
+It's easier and more cost-effective for car dealers to dispose of old cars through auctions, rather than letting them sit on their forecourt, waiting for a buyer.

-It’s also possible that the dealer will scrap the old car and take salvageable parts.
-Cars in a terminal state can still be part-exchanged but often, the most you can get out of them would be £200.
+It's also possible that the dealer will scrap the old car and take salvageable parts.
+Vehicles that have been written off can still be part-exchanged, but often, the most you can get out of them would be in the low hundreds.

 There are several advantages to part-exchanging your old car.
-The best one perhaps is convenience.
-If you choose to sell the car on your own, you’d have to put up ads and wait for the ideal buyer with the right amount of cash to make the purchase.
-This can simply take forever.
-By part-exchanging your car at a dealership, you just have to choose the new car you want to drive and then leave your old car with the car dealer.
+The best one, perhaps, is convenience.
+If you choose to go it alone to sell your car for a great price, you'd have to put up ads and wait for the ideal buyer to purchase.
+However, this could take a long time.
+By part-exchanging your car at a dealership, you choose the new car you want to drive and then leave your old vehicle with the dealer.

 Of course, there are also some disadvantages to this arrangement.
-If you compare the money you’ll get from your old car, you’ll most likely get more out of it by selling the car yourself than by part-exchanging it.
-This is because car dealers have to give some allowance to their valuation so they can earn a profit when they sell the car.
-But this is always a risk you take - as to whether you manage to sell it quickly or for the price you want.
-And be aware of the many scams out there if you sell privately.
+If you compare the money you'll get from your old car, you'll most likely get more out of it by selling it yourself than by part-exchanging it.
+This is because car dealers need to give some allowance to their valuation to earn a profit when they sell the car.
+This is always a risk you take - whether you sell it quickly or for the price you want.
+Also, be aware of the many scams out there if you do decide to sell privately.

-Can I Part-Exchange a Car That’s on Finance?
+Can I Part Exchange a Car That Is On Finance?